I work on evals and data for agentic coding at Google DeepMind.

-I'm also on leave from Stanford, where I studied mathematics.
-Previously, I've worked on empirical economics research in innovation and patents, primarily using language models as a measurement instrument.
+I previously studied mathematics at Stanford and worked on empirical economics research in innovation and patents, primarily using language models as a measurement instrument.
 I also competed nationally in mathematics and policy debate competitions.

 Mechanize· Senior Software Engineer